Inflammatory bowel disease (IBD) represents a group of intestinal disorders that cause prolonged inflammation of the digestive tract.

 Blood tests can also sometimes be used to distinguish between UC and Crohn’s disease.
 However, blood tests alone cannot be used to diagnose IBD.

 A barium enema is an X-ray exam of the colon and small intestine.
 In the past, this type of test was often used, but now, other tests have largely replaced it.

 These procedures use a camera on the end of a thin, flexible probe to look at the colon.

 The camera is inserted through the anus.
-It allows your doctor to look for ulcers, fistulas, and other damage in the rectum and colon.
+It allows your doctor to look for ulcers, fistulas, and other damage or abnormalities in the rectum and colon.

-During these procedures, a small sample of the bowel wall will sometimes be taken.
+During these procedures, a small sample of the tissue inside the intestine will sometimes be taken.
 This is called a biopsy.
-Examining this biopsy under the microscope can be used to diagnose IBD.
+This sample can be examined under a microscope and used to diagnose IBD.

 This test inspects the small intestine, which is much harder to examine than the large intestine.
 For the test, you swallow a small capsule containing a camera.

-As it moves through your small intestine, it takes pictures.
+The camera takes pictures as it moves through your small intestine.
 Once you’ve passed the camera in your stool, the pictures can be seen on a computer.

 This test is only used when other tests have failed to find the cause of Crohn’s disease symptoms.